If you have health and fitness goals (even modest ones) and exercise at least two times a week, then supplementing with creatine can help you.

 - Prevention of age-related muscle loss

-In other words, the average person, using dietary sources alone, is likely well below their daily creatine requirement.
+In other words, getting enough creatine is incredibly tricky to do without supplementation, and the average person is likely well below their daily creatine requirement.

 And this is just for baseline maintenance.